 Each SPF vs. DKIM protocol deals with integral but separate issues related to email security.

 SPF verifies email senders according to your list of authorized sources in your SPF record..
 DKIM, on the other hand, places a digital signature on each of your emails as a unique identifier validated by matching it with the public key in your DKIM record.
-DKIM also verifies your emails haven’t been tampered with mid-traffic.
+DKIM also verifies your emails haven’t tampered with mid-traffic.

 Both components are integral to making DMARC work at its best.